-I’ve been seeing buddha bowls pop up on my instagram and pinterest accounts for quite a while now.
+I’ve been seeing buddha bowls pop up on my Instagram and Pinterest accounts for quite a while now.
 Beautiful bowls packed full of healthy and delicious food.
-They are my kind of lunch and Finn loves them too, especially if I leave out out the ingredients for him to make his own.
+They are my kind of lunch and Finn loves them too, especially if I leave out the ingredients for him to make his own.

-The urban dictionary definition of a buddha bowl is “a bowl packed so full that it has a rounded “belly” appearance on top, much like a buddha.”
+The urban dictionary definition of a Buddha bowl is “a bowl packed so full that it has a rounded “belly” appearance on the top, much like a Buddha.”
 A packed full bowl – Finn’s ideal lunch!

 To make a buddha bowl for kids try to include a balance of food types using foods that your kids love.
 Here are a few ingredients that work well.